 Choreographer: PreSentient Wayne McGregor CBE is a multi-award-winning British choreographer…

-Choreographer: NEW Andrea Miller Andrea Miller is the founder, Artistic…
+Choreographer: Sama Andrea Miller is the founder, Artistic Director and…

 Choreographer: Rouge Marion Motin is a French contemporary choreographer whose work…

 Choreographer: Kamuyot Ohad Naharin is the House Choreographer of Batsheva Dance…

 Choreographer: Enter AchillesLloyd Newson Lloyd Newson has led DV8 Physical…

 Choreographer: In Your Rooms Choreographer Hofesh Shechter OBE is recognised as…